yi-fan-song/yi-fan-song/README.md

 I hate the js ecosystem

 Also a math student.
-Joint Combinatorics and Optimization and Pure Math Major, with a Minor in Biology at the University of Waterloo.
+Joint Combinatorics and Optimization and Pure Math Major, with an interest in Biology at the University of Waterloo.

 Reach out by [email](mailto:yfsong00@gmail.com), [Linkedin](https://www.linkedin.com/in/yi-fan-song), or [Twitter](https://twitter.com/yifansong00).